ant-design-blazor/ant-design-blazor/site/AntDesign.Docs/Demos/Components/Table/doc/index.en-US.md

 ### Column

-The Column type of the previous version, For .NET 6 and above, `PropertyColumn` is recommended.
+The Column definition of the previous version, For .NET 6 and above, `PropertyColumn` is recommended.

 | Parameter             | Instruction             | Type                         | Defaults |
 | ---------------- | ---------------- | ---------------------------- | ------ |